abmuslim/162-Node-Topology-Extended/README.md

 > **Note:** First IP (.1) is the router gateway.
 Nodes start at .10 and increment (.11, .12, etc.)

-See full network segment table in [Network-Segments.md](Network-Segments.md) or original repository.

 ---

 ## Components